It's Good You're Bored at the Symphony, Actually

 Another remarked that it was a little digital detox, and she didn’t feel like checking her email on the subway ride back - she just sat quietly until her stop, feeling centered and calm.

 In the frustration of rehearsals, I often remind myself (and occasionally, colleagues) that the music no longer belongs to us once the sound leaves us.
-It is not up to us to dictate how any individual in those seats responds to us.
-If the singer next to me rolls their eyes at a late entrance and telegraphs that mistake to the audience, suddenly we are communicating to them, you shouldn’t like this - there was a mistake, it is not perfect, if you enjoy this you are undiscerning and have poor taste.
-If we don’t deliver a bit of insipid libretto or asinine voice doubling with full conviction, we ask the audience to hold our self-consciousness and embarassment for us.
+It is not up to us to dictate how any individual in those seats responds to our work.
+We approach our preparation and technique with such control that it is often difficult to relinquish that will for control when it extends to the audience – and so we disparage.
+If the singer next to me rolls their eyes at a late entrance and telegraphs that mistake to the audience, they are communicating to them, you shouldn’t like this - there was a mistake, it is not perfect, if you enjoy this you are undiscerning and have poor taste.
+If we don’t deliver a bit of insipid libretto or asinine voice doubling with full conviction, we ask the audience to hold our self-consciousness and embarrassment for us.

-They want a chance to leave a connected world behind for a bit, to be present in the of a new experience, to hear a piece performed in full they’ve only previously heard snatches of in movies, to hold their date’s hand on the armrest, to wonder what the heck the conductor is actually doing waving that stick around, to count how many people in the row across from them are wearing blue, to try and decide if they actually like the modern art chandeliers hanging from the ceiling, to float away int he music until the anxious chatter that has been following them through their life brain dissipates in the acoustic waters or they can finally get around to feeling the emotions that have been simmering away in a back room they lost the key to in their day-to-day rush.
+They want a chance to leave a connected world behind for a bit, to be present in the of a new experience, to hear a piece performed in full they’ve only previously heard snatches of in movies, to hold their date’s hand on the armrest, to wonder what the heck the conductor is actually doing waving that stick around, to count how many people in the row across from them are wearing blue, to try to decide if they actually like the modern art chandeliers hanging from the ceiling, to float away in the music until the anxious chatter that has been rattling around their brain dissipates in the acoustic waters or they can finally get around to feeling the emotions that have been simmering away in a back room they lost the key to in their day-to-day rush.

 And yes, maybe some will be fidgety, some will be bored, some will catch that the basses were late on their entrance or the soprano soloist kept scratching her left elbow and the flutes came in sharp and one of the clarinets or oboes or trumpets squawked somewhere.
 Maybe some will decide the symphony isn’t for them and they won’t come back.

-But that’s not really up to me to decide, is it?
+But that’s not up to me to decide, is it?